c e johnson

-The aim of my work is to imagine an alternate history of sacred images, objects, sounds, places and practices through the lens of my own cultural background where these kinds of ideas and objects are pointedly and historically absent.
+The aim of my work is to imagine an alternate aesthetic and history of sacred images, objects, sounds, places, and practices through the lens of my own Southern Evangelical Christian cultural background where these kinds of ideas and objects are pointedly and historically absent.

 The Coleman Center for the Arts, "sacred matter(s)" a solo exhibition of recent works by c e johnson, York, Alabama.
 May 13th, - May 20th, 2022.

 Contemporary Art Center of New Orleans, "Make America what America Must Become" an Exhibition of Gulf South Artists, New Orleans, Louisiana.
 Sept.
 18th, 2020 - Jan, 24th, 2021.